 Educated and cultured homes in those days had two things that defined them, a set of encyclopedias and a subscription to National Geographic.
 In my case, however, the magazine came several months after it reached subscribing homes.
 My mother, who cleaned a doctor’s office, would bring home an issue every month that was about six months old, having rotated the magazines in the office.
 Never mind not bringing me “breaking news,” it brought me a big, beautiful world.

-We owe thanks to the far-sighted men who organized a new group in mid-January, 1888.
+We owe thanks to the far-sighted folks who organized a new group in mid-January, 1888.
 Thirty-three intellectual leaders met in Washington, DC, to hash out the plans for “a society for the increase and diffusion of geographical knowledge.”
 A week later, they returned for more discussion, now with twice as many people attending.
 The next week, on January 27, the organization was incorporated as the National Geographic Society.

 The first issue of National Geographic appeared in October, 1888, sent to the society’s 200 charter members.
 It was a scholarly journal, with no pictures.
 By the next year, the magazine began including colored drawings and the fold-out maps that have become regular features.
 The society sponsored its first expeditions, to Alaska and Canada, during 1890-1891.